Cheap Flights, Hotels, Tours, Cruises and Holidays

 Allowed

-Any food item that can be classified as a pure solid is generally allowed onto a flight.
-Whether it will be welcomed by your fellow passengers is another thing entirely.
+In Australia, any food item that can be classified as a pure solid is generally allowed onto domestic flights and international flights in your carry-on baggage.
+Whether this solid food will be welcomed by your fellow passengers on a long flight is another thing entirely.

-The following items handle plane conditions well and make for quality mid-flight snacks:
+The following items of your own food handle plane conditions well and make for quality mid-flight snacks for kids as well:

 • Dried fruit